karenanndonnachie/Slave-To-The-Algorithm/README.md

 In this folder you will find useful contributions, snippets and references for HTML & CSS coding for web

 ## Resources available on Canvas, Google Drive, and wwwwwwwww
+[Karen & Andy's Readme!
+Reading list](http://digbeyond.com/readme/phplist.php?course=Generative%20Design) — Andy and I use this space for our courses.
+These are mostly scans from books on our shelves. this list gets updated regularly.

 [Reading List](https://rmit.instructure.com/courses/76067/pages/readings-references-resources) —lots of stuff I couldn't find in the Library, is on the internets, or I already had it scanned and was not available in digital format through the library.

 [The RMIT Library-connected Reading List](https://rmit.instructure.com/courses/76067/external_tools/29157) —not everything is available digitally